Chapter 28; FireBird on Smudge

 I loved Priam as I had no other, as I would love no other.
 Regardless of what might be, if I could translate it clean, I would.

-These cyborgs could adopt various shapes but never look as human as my androids, grey doughboys are good enough.
+These cyborgs could adopt any shape but never look as human as my androids.
+For my purposes, grey doughboys are good enough.

 Being with him...

-"How did you do that?" he exclaims, seeing one of my avatars 'disappear'.
+"How did you do that?" he exclaims, seeing one of the cyborgs 'disappear'.

-I turned back to the screen as if there was something to monitor.
+The feeling was overwhelming, and I had to turn back to the screen as if there was something to monitor to catch my breath.

-Going to the jungle had been to leave Priam.
+My purpose of coming here, coming to this jungle had been to leave Priam.

 Leave him, and run away.